openpublishoperation/devops-learn-pr/docs/index.md

                         </div>
                         <div class="cardText">
                             <h3>Learn Git</h3>
-                            <p>Version control systems are software that help you track changes you make in your code over time.
-Git is a distributed version control system, meaning your local copy of code is a complete version control repository.<br /><br />To learn how to start with your own free hosted git repos, <a href="https://docs.microsoft.com/en-us/vsts/git/index?view=vsts">start here…</a></p>
+                            <p>Git is a distributed version control system to track changes you make in your code over time. </p>
                         </div>
                     </div>
                 </div>